DonaldNwachukwu/HealthConnect-Clinic-Experience-Lab/README.md

 **Objective:** Improve and validate the Week 5 baseline through error analysis and a genuine cross-track integration.

 ### Real Cross-Track Integration
 A Data Analytics track intern (Audrey Mphisa) shared five independent descriptive findings and six direct questions about the Week 5 feature set.
-Her data was verified against ours first, then an ablation study answered each question with evidence:
+Her data was verified against my findings first, then an ablation study answered each question with evidence:

 | Question | Finding |
 |---|---|